Use the PDF on this page for citation, page-stable figures, and exact table references. Use the HTML version for easier browsing and linking.

 This paper sits at the intersection of four literatures.

-First, it belongs to the economics of ideas and discovery.
-Bloom et al. (2020) document rising research effort alongside falling research productivity across several domains, while Jones (2009) studies how accumulating knowledge changes the organization of innovative activity.
-The present paper shifts attention to a narrower but operationally central problem: given a large existing literature, how should one screen candidate next questions?
+First, it belongs to the economics of ideas and scientific discovery.
+Bloom et al. (2020) document rising research effort alongside declining research productivity, while Jones (2009) studies how an expanding stock of knowledge changes how innovation is organized.
+Those papers motivate the allocation problem.
+My contribution is narrower and more operational: given a large existing literature, can we screen candidate next questions in a way that is prospectively testable and practically inspectable?

-Second, the paper draws on the science-of-science literature that uses large-scale scientific data to study novelty, impact, and frontier formation.
-Fortunato et al. (2018) provide a broad synthesis.
-Wang and Barabasi (2021) show how scientific frontiers can be studied quantitatively, while Uzzi et al. (2013) show how novelty often combines conventional structure with a limited number of atypical combinations.
-That literature is highly relevant in spirit, but my object differs.
-I do not measure novelty from citations or reference-pair combinations.
-I define candidate next papers as missing links in a claim graph and evaluate them prospectively.
+Second, the paper relates to the science-of-science literature on novelty, frontier formation, and the organization of discovery.
+Fortunato et al. (2018) provide a broad overview.
+Wang and Barabasi (2021) show how scientific frontiers can be studied quantitatively, and Uzzi et al. (2013) show that influential work often combines conventional structure with a limited number of atypical combinations.
+The present paper shares that interest in structure, but it uses a different object.
+I do not measure novelty from citation combinations or reference distances.
+I use missing directed links in a claim graph as retrieval anchors and evaluate them prospectively.

 Third, the benchmark logic comes from network growth and cumulative advantage.
-Price (1976) and Barabasi and Albert (1999) show why already connected nodes tend to attract more links.
-For this project, that is the main null.
-If the future of the literature is mostly a popularity process, then a rich-get-richer rule should perform well when the target is future edge appearance.
+Price (1976) and Barabasi and Albert (1999) explain why already connected nodes tend to attract more links.
+In this setting that is the natural null.
+If future research mostly accumulates around already central topics, then preferential attachment should be strong when the target is future link appearance.

 3. Corpus, Paper-Local Extraction, and Node Normalization